 Another Question To Ask Yourself

 A lot of people drop out of college because it’s just too expensive.
-So, as you consider your readiness for college, it’s probably a good idea to ask yourself yet another question.
+So, as you consider your readiness for online college, it’s probably a good idea to ask yourself yet another question.

 Can I afford to go to college?